Best TV series to watch on Netflix right now (September 2020)

 Anna Friel stars as troubled female former detective Marcella Backland, who lives in London and suffers from violent black-outs.
 Apart from dealing with her mental health struggles, Marcella’s life is thrown into disarray when her husband leaves her and uproots their children’s lives in the process.
 She throws herself into work – returning to the police for the first time in 15 years to investigate an unsolved case when it appears a serial killer has become active again.
 With the weight of the world on her shoulders, it’s difficult for her to hide her woes from her colleagues – especially when her own life starts to interweave with the case.

-Two seasons are available to view in the UK – but fans at home will be disappointed to learn that Netflix is showing series three to the rest of the world, while it won’t arrive on ITV until September.
+Two seasons are available to view in the UK – but fans at home will be disappointed to learn that Netflix is already showing series three to the rest of the world, while it won’t arrive on ITV until the autumn.

 - When is Marcella series three on TV?
 Who’s in the cast?